rreusser/regl-smooth-life/README.md

 > SmoothLife on the GPU, via regl

-## Leaving this for reference, but see updated version at: http://rickyreusser.com/demos/smooth-life/
+## Leaving this repo for reference, but see updated version at: http://rickyreusser.com/demos/smooth-life/

 A quick implementation of SmoothLife on the GPU using [regl](https://github.com/mikolalysenko/regl).
 GPGPU has never been so easy.
 As far as WebGL goes, this is little more than a trivial modification of Mikola's [Game of Life](https://github.com/mikolalysenko/regl/blob/gh-pages/example/life.js) example.